Loading...

 But which type of acceleration, average or instantaneous acceleration?

-Now, consider the two points which you selected are so close to each other so that, in practice, they coincide with each other.
+Now, consider the two points you selected are so close to each other that, in practice, they coincide.
 In this case, finite difference $\Delta v$ converts to infinitesimal change $dv$, and similarly for time $\Delta t \to dt$.

-Put it simply, here, the slope of the tangent line to the velocity-time graph gives us the instantaneous acceleration.
+Simply put, the slope of the tangent line to the velocity-time graph gives us the instantaneous acceleration.

 definition of slopes on a v-t graph

-Keep in mind that, when the velocity vs. time graph of a moving object is a straight line, the slope of a line segment in that interval equals the slope of the tangent line at each point there.
+Keep in mind that when the velocity vs. time graph of a moving object is a straight line, the slope of a line segment in that interval equals the slope of the tangent line at each point there.

 Example: Find (a) the slope of the line segment $AB$, $BC$, and $CD$